July 3, 2025

 Java Widely used for clinical decision support systems, electronic health records (EHR), hospital management systems, and server-side applications due to its reliability and cross-platform capabilities

-Swift Go-to language for developing medical applications on iOS and macOS, with tracking features and for seamless Apple device integration in telemedicine solutions.
+Swift Go-to language for developing robust, secure, andresponsive medical device apps on iOS and macOS, with tracking features and for seamless Apple device integration in telemedicine solutions.

 Python Often preferred for AI- and ML-driven medical applications for diagnostics (for instance, imaging software) thanks to extensive libraries.